framesurge/perseus/README.md

 There is a sore lack of Rust frameworks for frontend development that support more than just SPAs and client-side rendering, and so Perseus was born.
 We need something like NextJS for Wasm.

+## Why is this 0.1% JavaScript?

+[This](https://github.com/arctic-hen7/perseus/tree/main/packages/perseus/src/unset_initial_state.js) is the only JavaScript file in the entirety of Perseus, all it does is unset a global variable, and it's only needed until [this issue](https://github.com/rustwasm/wasm-bindgen/issues/2685) is fixed on [`web-sys`](https://docs.rs/web-sys).
+After that's fixed, Perseus will be completely free of JavaScript!

 ## Roadmap

 ### Pre-stable